0xPolycode/klaster-smart-contracts/README.md

 Klaster protocol works with **iTx's** (inter chain transactions).
 This is a bundle of transactions targeting different blockchain networks, that may or may not be dependent on one another.

-Klaster nodes as a part of Klaster network.
-They receive user's iTx bundles, they generate merkle root iTx hash for the given bundle and commit to the user to execute their full iTx bundle for a given percentage premium taken on top of every userOp.
+Klaster nodes are a part of Klaster network.
+They receive user's iTx bundles, they generate merkle root iTx hash for the given bundle and commit to the user to execute their full iTx bundle for a given percentage premium taken on top of every userOp tx execution cost.

 Every transaction in the iTx bundle is actually a *UserOp* transaction as defined in the [4337 stack](https://www.erc4337.io/), with an additional new fields appended on top of *UserOp* data model: